-For a detailed summary of the Company's significant accounting policies, the readers are directed to Note 3 of the Notes to the unaudited interim condensed consolidated financial statements for the nine months ended November 30, 2020 and audited financial statements for the year ended February 29, 2020 that are available on SEDAR at www.sedar.com.
+For a detailed summary of the Company's significant accounting policies, the readers are directed to Note 3 of the Financial Statements that are available on SEDAR at www.sedar.com.

 RISKS AND UNCERTAINTIES

 The Company believes that the following risks and uncertainties may materially affect its success.